Skip to Content

 Spicy Sausage Squash Pasta alla Vodka with Rustic Croutons

-This yummy twist on pasta alla vodka incorporates sweet and buttery butternut squash in the tomato cream vodka sauce that practically melts in (so it's undetectable by picky eaters) topped with crunchy, buttery, torn rustic croutons.
+This Spicy Sausage Pasta is a yummy twist on pasta alla vodka incorporates sweet and buttery butternut squash in the tomato cream vodka sauce that practically melts in (so it's undetectable by picky eaters) topped with crunchy, buttery, torn rustic croutons.

 Penne pasta in a tomato cream sauce with sausage, cheese and croutons.